openthread/openthread/tests/scripts/thread-cert/border_router/README.md

 ## Run Border Router (BR) tests locally

-BR tests run in isolated Docker network and containers, so new OTBR Docker image needs to be created before running the tests:
+BR tests run in isolated Docker network and containers, so a new OTBR Docker image needs to be created before running these tests:

 ```shell
 # Use root privilege when necessary.